Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Consultations

-The proposed changes are expected to be published directly in the Canada Gazette, Part II, in late 2024.
+These regulations are exempted from publication in the Canada Gazette, Part I, and are expected to be published in the Canada Gazette, Part II, in early 2025.

 Contact information